 San GimignanoSan Gimignano is a small medieval town dating back to the eighth century.
-It is famed for its amazing skyline which is dominated by 14 medieval towers.
+It is famed for its amazing skyline, which is dominated by 14 medieval towers.
 Climb the "Torre Grossa", San Gimignano's highest tower, from where you have a fantastic panorama of the village and its surrounding this town and wander through the beautifully preserved narrow cobblestone streets.
-Don’t miss out the Museum San Gimignano 1300.
-Here you can see a full-scale model of San Gimignano as it was 700 years ago, a reconstruction of medieval street life, and interesting details about the architectural styles of that time.
+Don’t miss out on the Museum San Gimignano 1300.
+Here you can see a full-scale San Gimignano model as it was 700 years ago, a reconstruction of medieval street life, and interesting details about the architectural styles of that time.

 Learn more about medieval San Gimignano >

 VolterraUnlike other famous Tuscan towns, Volterra feels real and vibrant.
-Volterra was a vital trading center and has a tradition of craftsmanship that attracted various types of artists in the past.
+Volterra was a vital trading center and had a tradition of craftsmanship that attracted various artists in the past.

 Learn more about Volterra >

-SienaSiena is one of most fascinating places in Tuscany thanks to its particularly alluring position and lovely environs.
-Its historic center preserves its medieval character to a remarkable degree that it seems you step back into the Middle Ages.
+SienaSiena is one of the most fascinating places in Tuscany thanks to its particularly alluring position and lovely environs.
+Its historical center preserves its medieval character to a remarkable degree that it seems you step back into the Middle Ages.
 When you walk around the town, you’ll see many of its stunning works of art and architecture from that period.
 The Cathedral and Palazzo Pubblico are beautiful Gothic buildings that are worth a visit.
-The Campo is one of the most remarkable squares in Italy, known for its medieval horse racing event "ll Palio", that every July attracts many people to witness this great tradition.
-As the town is built on three hills, it offers a stunning panorama of the densely-cultivated hills of the Chianti area.
+The Campo is one of Italy's most remarkable squares, known for its medieval horse racing event "ll Palio".
+Every July attracts many people to witness this great tradition.
+As the town is built on three hills, it offers a stunning panorama of the Chianti area's densely-cultivated hills.

 Learn more about Siena >